BrandonDusseau/braviaproapi/docs/source/index.rst

 This library is intended for use on newer, Android-based televisions, and has been tested on 2015 and 2016 Bravia models running Android 7.0 (Nougat).

-Take a look at the `Getting Started <gettingstarted>`_ page to learn how to use the library.
+Take a look at the `Getting Started <gettingstarted.html>`_ page to learn how to use the library.

 Table of Contents
 #################